 • The Southern Resident Killer Whales (Orcinus orca) are critically endangered.

-• Since being listed as endangered, 37 Southern Resident Killer Whales (Orcinus orca) have died, while only 21 have been born and survived.
-This is nearly a two to one death ratio and spells extinction, without significant prey recovery.
+• Since being listed as endangered, 49 Southern Resident Killer Whales (Orcinus orca) have died, while only 24 have been born and survived.
+This is a two to one death ratio and spells extinction, without significant prey recovery.

 • There is insufficient year round Chinook salmon to sustain the Southern Resident orcas.
 The whales are dying due to cumulative pressures tied to lack of prey.

-• The whales need more Chinook salmon to survive and recover, as shown in multiple studies by both government1 and non-government2 researchers.
+• The whales need more Chinook salmon to survive and recover, as shown in multiple studies by both government(1) and non-government researchers(2).

 • The Columbia-Snake River basin once produced more salmon than any other river system in the world.
 Historically, the Snake River watershed produced about half of all salmon in the basin.
 Today, only about 1% of the historic number of fish returns to the watershed to spawn.